 9th May 1941 – Medical Examination

-Tests included an interview with a psychiatrist, the 4 hour long M2 physical examination, a session in a decompression chamber, and a “test flight” in a Link Trainer as well as academics.
+Tests included an interview with a psychiatrist, a 4 hour long M2 physical examination, a session in a decompression chamber, and a “test flight” in a Link Trainer as well as academics.

 Observations and findings by president of medical board: